Brandon Lowe Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians give up the third-fewest home runs in baseball (142 total, 1.1 per game).
+- The Guardians surrender the fourth-fewest home runs in baseball (145 total, 1.1 per game).

-- In his most recent appearance on Saturday, Aug.
-26 against the Toronto Blue Jays, the left-hander went four innings, allowing five earned runs while surrendering six hits.
+- The right-hander's last appearance came on Monday against the Minnesota Twins, when he threw two innings, surrendering six earned runs while allowing six hits.

+- The 25-year-old has put together a 4.10 ERA and 6.3 strikeouts per nine innings in 33 games this season, while giving up a batting average of .260 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.